dpgithub87/WebCrawler/README.md

 ```
 ### 2. Run the Project Locally

-To run the crawler, navigate to the root directory (`WebCrawler/`) and execute the appropriate command in your terminal.
+To run the crawler, navigate to the root directory (`WebCrawler/`) and execute the below command in your terminal.
 ```bash
 cd WebCrawler
 dotnet run --project WebCrawler.Executor/WebCrawler.Executor.csproj --url "https://www.google.com" --maxdepth 1 --format "json"